irynadiudiuk/Dev_Ops_Mentorship_Program/Firewall_Management/README.md

 Within each iptables table, rules are further organized within separate "chains".
 While tables are defined by the general aim of the rules they hold, the built-in chains represent the netfilter hooks which trigger them.
 Chains basically determine when rules will be evaluated.

-As you can see, the names of the built-in chains mirror the names of the netfilter hooks they are associated with:
+The names of the built-in chains mirror the names of the netfilter hooks they are associated with:

 PREROUTING: Triggered by the NF_IP_PRE_ROUTING hook.
 INPUT: Triggered by the NF_IP_LOCAL_IN hook.